 In 2014, a paranormal investigation was completed at the Banfill-Locke house.
 High-tech equipment was used to pick up video footage and audio recordings should there be any paranormal encounters.
 The group saw various figures and even heard a voice whispering, “Get out!”
 Others confirm that they’ve heard footsteps, noticed strange smells and seen ghosts on the property.

 Now, you can visit the Banfill-Locke house and potentially run into a ghost along the way.
-The property has transformed into an art center that showcases beautiful creations and hosts educational courses throughout the year.
+The property has transformed into an art center that showcases beautiful creations throughout the year.

 Ready to buy a less-than-haunted house?

 If you’re more interested in touring homes for sale than visiting our area’s most famous haunted sites, reach out to Edina Realty or one of our agents today.
-We have nearly 2,400 local REALTORS® who can help you tour and purchase the right ghost-free abode for you and your family.
+We have 2,300 local REALTORS® who can help you tour and purchase the right ghost-free abode for you and your family.